AthinaLatifi/Delivery-App/README.md

 o	Replace your_database_name, your_mongodb_username, and your_mongodb_password with your MongoDB credentials.

 #	Set up your MongoDB database:
-o	If using MongoDB Atlas, create a cluster and get the connection string. o	If using a local MongoDB instance, ensure the server is running. o	Create the following collections in your database: users costumers archive
+**If using MongoDB Atlas, create a cluster and get the connection string.
+**If using a local MongoDB instance, ensure the server is running.
+**Create the following collections in your database: users costumers archive